Komodo/komodo-website/src/pages/blog/2014-03/adding-custom-komodo-snippets-with-macros.html.md

 The interesting thing about Komodo is that it's almost entirely controlled by Javascript and Python.
-Our macros can be written entirely in those languages and are run side by side all the core Komodo code.
+Our macros can be written entirely in those languages and are run alongside all the core Komodo code.
 This means any function within Komodo is accessible to you through macros.
 You can easily search the [Komodo Edit code base](https://github.com/Komodo/KomodoEdit) now that [it's on github](http://komodoide.com/blog/2014-03/komodo-edit-is-now-on-github/).